Blane245/musicgenerator/docs/CMG User Manual.md

 - **Timeline Interval** If a timeline interval is defined, only the generators that are selected by the timeline will be previewed or recorded.
 The time of the preview or record is started at the start time of the earliest selected generator.
 - **Active Generators** Tracks may be soloed or muted and generators may be muted.
 All of the tracks and generators are checked for these conditions.
 If a track is both muted and soloed, solo takes precedence.
 >>> <div class="note">*Note: CMG generators produce no sound and are removed in any case.</div>

-If there are no generators that pass these tests a panel is displayed
+>>>If there are no generators that pass these tests a panel is displayed:
 ![alt text](./images/nogenerators.png)

 <a id='Recording'></a>